SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_efuse/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. When the application runs, console prints MATCH if read data matches with the expected data, else prints UNMATCH.
+2. When the application is executed, the console displays "MATCH" if the read data matches the expected data (when WRITE_ENABLE is set to 1 in the application).
 3. By default write into efuse is disabled by using macro WRITE ENABLE.
 To write into efuse set the WRITE ENABLE macro.
 4. After successful program execution the prints in serial console looks as shown below.